- UCAS course code

 Both international and EU applicants are considered on the basis of their UCAS form.
 Shortlisted candidates will be interviewed via Skype.

 Interviews are part of the selection process.
-All suitable UK applicants will be interviewed in person at the University.
+All suitable UK applicants will be interviewed via Skype or Zoom.
+Please refer to the application process page for more information.

 Overseas (non-UK) applicants